nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 ## One time setup

-### Enable remote deep linking functionality

-Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) to enable remote deep linking functionality.
+Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) to enable remote deep linking functionality for emails, set up your app and host the necessary files for Universal Links.
+You can find more details about the one time setup steps in the "Advanced" tab.

 {% protip %}
 After your Branch Account Manager enables remote deep linking functionality, the remote configuration page will be unlocked.
 On this page, you or your Branch Account Manager can input settings to control a custom deep link remotely.
 {% endprotip %}